 Release Phase : Phone/email/video-based support continues, and Mentees have access to the Institute’s full library of webinars and podcasts.
 Mentees continue to share outcomes as part of a national research effort.

 Instructional faculty and mentors include mature shelter operators from across the country as well as specific experts: (https://instituteforsheltercare.org/institute-faculty/).
 Shelters that participate in this mentoring program will have achieved Minimum Standards established by the National Trafficking Sheltered Alliance, the first step toward shelter accreditation.

 The ideal candidate for the Shelter Mentorship Program is a non-profit agency that:

 - Has demonstrated a commitment to anti-trafficking work

 - Has some experience interacting with survivors, either through outreach, drop-in or working alongside another agency

-- Has identified its leadership team and begun strategizing
+- Has identified its leadership team, founding Board of Directors and begun strategizing

-- Is ready to move into a deeper level of engagement through residential services
+- Is ready to move into a deeper level of service through residential care

 The candidate agency does not need to have secured its residential property – in fact, you might change your thinking about the property you need based on the training.